How to Write a College Application Essay: A Complete Guide

 What Kinds of College Essay Prompts Are There?

-College essay prompts typically consist of broad, open-ended questions.
+College essay prompts are typically broad, open-ended questions.
 They intend to focus students’ writing while allowing for some freedom when addressing a topic.
-Depending on the school, students might respond to one prompt or pick from several.
+Depending on the school you’re applying to, you might respond to one prompt or pick from several.

 Students should pay attention to what a prompt asks and stay on topic.
 Failing to answer the prompt directly is a common mistake when writing a personal statement for college.

-Both the Common App and Coalition for College provide several prompts.
-Students should read their chosen question carefully as they develop their response.
-Creating outlines can help applicants stay on topic.
+Both the Common App and Coalition Application provide several prompts.
+If you’re using either application platform, read your chosen question carefully as you develop your response.
+Creating outlines can help you stay on topic while drafting.

-3. Has there been a time when you’ve had a long-cherished or accepted belief challenged?
+- Has there been a time when an idea or belief of yours was questioned?
 How did you respond?
-How did the challenge affect your beliefs?
+What did you learn?

 What Are Some Examples of Good College Essay Topics?